 The most common…

-Issue that can arise is when the vertebrae along the spinal cord don’t fuse together properly and that winds up causing a lot of other problems.
+The issue that can arise is when the vertebrae along the spinal cord don’t fuse properly, which winds up causing many other problems.
 It can also impact vertebral arches.
 You will know if a dog has spina bifida very early on because they will have problems trying to walk.

 What causes spina bifida to occur in dogs?